A Practical Guide on Protecting a Business Idea for Entrepreneurs

 Trademarks are especially valuable because they protect the essence of your brand name's business identity.
 They also add value to your company by establishing a recognizable brand that customers can trust.

-Create a Solid Contract
+Create a Well-Defined Contract

 If you're working with a partner or hiring employees, always use contracts that outline the terms of your relationship, including who owns the intellectual property.